magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 The Sandbox has the following high level restrictions and associated Sandbox functions:

 - Limited network access.
-APIs like `fetch` don't work, and you can't use traditional links.
+APIs like `fetch` don't work, and you can't use traditional links
   - Use `requestApp` and `requestFunction` to call other Apps and Functions
   - Use `requestFetch` to fetch data from the web
   - Use `requestOpenUrl` to open a link in a new tab
   - Use `requestPublish` to publish a Function
   - Note: currently there are limited ways that your App can access the network without using a Sandbox function.
-You should not rely on these, as they may be blocked at any time without warning.
+You should not rely on these, as they may be blocked at any time without warning
-- No direct access to web storage APIs.
+- No direct access to web storage APIs
   - Use `requestPutData`, `requestDeleteData`, `requestGetData`, `requestGetAllData`, and `requestGetAllKeysData` to store and retrieve data
 - Permissions to use certain browser features like creating popups or accessing the camera may be blocked.
 We expect the allowed permissions to evolve over time.
-Please share any feedback you have by creating an [issue](https://github.com/magicsandbox-ai/magicsandbox/issues/new?template=Blank+issue).
+Please share any feedback you have by creating an [issue](https://github.com/magicsandbox-ai/magicsandbox/issues/new?template=Blank+issue)

 ## Calling Apps and Functions